Western water-holding frog

-The western water-holding frog (Ranoidea occidentalis) is a species of frog that is endemic to Australia.
+The western water-holding frog (Cyclorana occidentalis) is a species of frog that is endemic to Australia.
 The specific epithet occidentalis refers to its distribution in the western part of the continent.

 Description

 The species is large and robust.
 Males grow to about 60 mm in length (SVL) and females to 70 mm.
 Colouration varies from grey to dark brown.
 The eyes are perched on top of the flat head, which has a large mouth.
 The limbs are short, with webbed toes.
 The mating call is a low waah waah waah..., uttered 80 times a minute.